Sankgreall/ai-readiness-framework/README.md

 ## Who is this for?

 This framework was primarily created for Professional Service organisations, like consultancies, law firms, and accountants.
-These types of organisations are most likely to make use of third-party technology products and are unlikely to build and train their own AI models.
+These types of organisations are most likely to make use of third-party technology products, and can therefore reap significant benefits for their business if their team is ready to realise them.

+It is not designed for organisations who may be creating or training their own models.
+These types of organisations face a more complex control landscape that this framework is not designed to assess.

 ## Framework Structure